 Does Diet Coke contain ingredients proven in medical studies to be bad for you?
 Is it a healthier or less healthy option than regular Coke?
 How does it compare to other soda brands?
 And can too much of it negatively affect the brain?

-In this article we’ll answer all of these questions and more as we review the ingredients in Diet Coke based on clinical studies to give our take on whether or not it’s bad for you.
-We’ll share some surprising research on how Diet Coke may affect the brain, and explain if there are healthy diet soda drinks.
+In this article we’ll answer all of these questions and more as we analyze the ingredients in Diet Coke based on medical studies to give our take on whether or not it’s bad for you.

 Does Diet Coke Contain Harmful Ingredients?